arne-schroppe/dash/README.md

 a function, it will not start printing things on the screen.
 Why is that?
 It's because all those io things don't do anything directly.
 Instead they *describe* an action to be performed.
-So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, should print the text 'Hello'".
+So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but returns a value that says "this is an action that, when executed, prints the text 'Hello'".

 So how are i/o actions executed then?
 They're executed by returning them to the environment!
 The last value in a file is the file's result.
-If that result is a number or a string or another simple value, that value is printed on the screen.
+If the result is a number or a string or another simple value, the value is simply printed on the screen.
 But if the value is an i/o action, the action is executed.
-So any i/o action needs to be directly or indirectly returned as the last value in a file.
+So any i/o action needs to be directly or indirectly returned as the last value in a file in order to have any effect.

 You might also have been wondering what that dot-syntax is, e.g. `io.read-ln`.